We set such homophones very indiscriminately at the moment of truth (4,4,5,2,5)

 'we set such homophones very indiscriminately at the moment of truth' is the definition.

-I don't know anything about this answer so I can't judge whether it can be defined by this definition.
+I know nothing about this answer so I can't judge whether this works.

 'we set such homophones very indiscriminately' is the wordplay.

-'indiscriminately' indicates anagramming the letters (I've seen this in other clues).
+'indiscriminately' indicates an anagram (I've seen this in other clues).

 'we'+'set'+'such'+'homophones'+'v'='wesetsuchhomophonesv'

-'wesetsuchhomophonesv' is an anagram of 'WHEN PUSH COMES TO SHOVE'.
+'wesetsuchhomophonesv' anagrammed gives 'WHEN PUSH COMES TO SHOVE'.

 Can you help me to learn more?